 Haikal clarified that the Halal certification requirement won’t include non-Halal products, such as those made from non-Halal animals.

-However, according to Article 18 of the legislation, products made from non-Halal animals, blood and those from non-Islamic slaughtering processes are required to clearly display them as non-Halal.
+However, according to Article 18 of the legislation, products made from non-Halal animals, blood and those from non-Islamic slaughtering processes are required to be clearly displayed as non-Halal.

 The BPJPH head clarified that the legislation has been implemented in stages.
 He stressed that the requirement for Halal certification should not be seen as a burden.